fcdoc/doc/en/flashduty/alter/custom_fields.md

 ### Delete Fields

 You can initiate a deletion operation in the console at any time.
 However, please note that deletion is a time-consuming operation.
-When a field is deleted, the system will scan historical incidents and asynchronously update to remove the association between the field and the incident.
+When a field is deleted, the system will scan historical incidents and update asynchronously to remove the association between the field and the incident.
 You cannot re-create a field with the same name until the deletion is complete.

-## Frequently Asked Questions
+## FAQ

-|+| Why can't I search for incidents using the fields I created?
+|+| Why can't I search for incidents using the field I created?

     Please confirm whether the field type you want to search is **text** type.
-To ensure system stability, the system currently does not support searching text type fields.
+To ensure system stability, the system currently does not support searching for text type fields.
 Please understand.